Get started on your Home Theater System Today!

 Remotes & Accessories

-With every new piece of home theater electronics you’ll get a remote… so by the time the system is complete and installed with all the options you select you could have 4 to 8 remotes.
+With every new piece of home theater electronics you’ll get a remote… by the time the system is complete and installed with all the options you select you could have 4 to 8 remotes.
 Do yourself a huge favor!
 Buy one more remote!
 And consolidate them all into one activity based remote to keep the system user friendly and easy to use.
 The extra you spend now will be appreciated when you press one button and the game is on without having to fumble with 4 or more remotes to complete the same task.

 Keep in mind that there are several other items you will need.
-A good surge protector to protect your new equipment is always a wise investment when building and designing a new home theater.
+A good surge protector to protect your new equipment is always a wise purchase when building and designing a new home theater.
 You will also need items like mounts, speaker wire, HDMI Cables, subwoofer cables, and wall plates to keep everything nice and tidy.
-But don’t worry we include all these home theater accessories in every system we design and install.
+But don’t worry we include all these accessories in every system we design and install.

 Control individual lights or groups of lights, all from your seat.
 No more getting out of your seat to turn off lights when the movie starts or fumbling around in the dark when you need to freshen your beverage.
 Now that’s convenience!